Applied Sport Science Technology

 Apply Today!

-Following acceptance by an application process, students will be placed with applicable teams and meet with onsite project leads and further discuss the goals of the U-M HPSSC Applied Sport Science Technology Assistants.
+Following acceptance by an application and interview process, students will be placed with applicable teams and meet with onsite project leads and further discuss the goals of the U-M HPSSC Applied Sport Science Technology Assistants.

 Key responsibilities are outlined in the position details section above and on the application form.
 These responsibilities are based upon information from their U-M HPSSC and U-M Athletics faculty, staff, and team leads.